steeleaim/Python-Game---Timothy-the-Martian/README.md

 # Python-Game---Timothy-the-Martian
-A spaceship game created in python
+A spaceship game created in python based on SpaceWar tutorial by TokyoEdtech